-&lt;sup>211 But see Richard W. Wright, Actual Causation vs. Probabilistic Linkage: The Bane of Economic Analysis, 14 J. LEGAL STUD.
-435, 437, 439 (1985) (criticizing the economists' ex ante approach and concluding that the actual causation requirement is "backward-looking" and "incompatible" with welfare-maximization theory).
+&lt;sup>136 But see Richard W. Wright, Actual Causation vs. Probabilistic Linkage: The Bane of Economic Analysis, 14 J. LEGAL STUD.
+435, 437, 439 (1985) (criticizing the economists' ex-ante approach and concluding that the actual causation requirement is "backward-looking" and incompatible with welfare-maximization theory).

-&lt;sup>212 For example, polluters like those in Tidal Oil can easily determine the value of the victim's property simply by visiting websites like Zillow.com.
+&lt;sup>137 For example, the polluters in Tidal Oil can easily determine the value of the victim's property simply by visiting websites like Zillow.com.
 Similarly, the drag race participants can assume that an accident may occur with certainty and they may be able to estimate the damage to neighboring cars and pedestrians based on characteristics of the neighborhood.
-See RICHARD L. REVESZ & MICHAEL A. LIVERMORE, RETAKING RATIONALITY 80 (2008) ("It is well established that the willingness to pay to avoid risk is highly correlated with income."); Ariel Porat, Misalignments in Tort Law, 121 YALE L.J.
-82, 86-87 (2011) (explaining that because "in the rich neighborhood most people have a higher income than the residents of the poor neighborhood" and because tort law awards more damages to high-income victims, a driver will likely take "more care in the rich neighborhood than in the poor one"); W. Kip Viscusi, The Value of Life in Legal Contexts: Survey and Critique, 2 AM.
+See RICHARD L. REVESZ & MICHAEL A. LIVERMORE, RETAKING RATIONALITY 80 (2008) ("it is well established that the willingness to pay to avoid risk is highly correlated with income"); Ariel Porat, Misalignments in Tort Law, 121 YALE L.J.
+82, 86-7 (2011) (explaining that because "in the rich neighborhood most people have a higher income than the residents of the poor neighborhood" and because tort law awards more damage to high-income victims, a driver will likely take "more care in the rich neighborhood than in the poor one."); W. Kip Viscusi, The Value of Life in Legal Contexts: Survey and Critique, 2 AM.
 L. & ECON.
-REV. 195, 212-13 (2000) ("[B]ased on the usual benefit measures the value of life for more affluent populations should be greater.").
+REV. 195, 212-13 (2000) ("based on the usual benefit measures, the value of life for more affluent populations should be greater.").
 Estimating the expected value of human life is not an exception.
-See, e.g., Frank Cross & Charles Silver, In Texas, Life Is Cheap, 59 VAND.
-L. REV. 1875, 1891 (2006) (examining jury awards and finding that compensation for the value of life ranged between approximately \$2-\$4 million).
+See e.g., Frank Cross & Charles Silver, In Texas, Life Is Cheap, 59 VAND.
+L. REV. 1875, 1876 (2006) (examining jury awards and finding that compensation for the value of life ranged between \$2-\$4 million).

-The second assumption-knowledge that all the participants would be subject to liability-is also not a major obstacle.
-Actors are likely aware that they could all physically injure the victim, and if so, that they would all be held liable together (e.g., multiple agents may be aware that their facilities would contaminate the same reservoir).
-Moreover, the fact that almost every court and the majority of scholars have relied on basic concepts of justice, fairness, and morality to justify group causation theories also implies that group liability should be expected.
+contaminate the same reservoir).
+Moreover, the fact that almost every court and the majority of scholars have (although mistakenly so) relied on basic concepts of justice, fairness and morality to justify group causation theories also implies that group liability should be expected.

-The assumption that each actor can assess that some minimum number of participants will engage in the activity is also reasonable in many group causation cases.
+The assumption that each actor can assess that some (minimum) number of participants will engage in the activity is also reasonable in many group causation cases.
 This is especially the case in concerted action situations.
-In these cases, most courts require an actual agreement between the parties.
+In these cases most courts require an actual agreement between the parties.
 Each party to the agreement must thus be aware, at the very least, of the number of parties with whom it contracted.
-In the drag race examples, each participant would know or estimate the number of participating drivers and the spectators who encouraged them.
-The few courts that do not insist on an actual agreement require that those "acting independently, know, or have reasonable ground to believe, that their independent acts, combining with the independent acts of others, will . . . caus[e] damage," and that "all [participants] have knowledge of the independent acts that create the result and continue the independent acts with knowledge."215 It is this knowledge, the Moses court held, which "ipso facto creates a concert of action" that subjects them to group liability.
-216
+In the drag race examples, each participant would know the number of participating drivers.
+The few courts that did not insist on an actual agreement require that those "acting independently, know, or have reasonable grounds to believe, that their independent acts, combining with the independent acts of others, will...caus[e] damage;" and that "all [participants] have knowledge of the independent acts that create the result and continue the independent acts with knowledge."
+It is this knowledge, the Moses court held, which "ipso facto creates a concert of action" that subject them to group liability.